 Are implant supported dentures more beneficial than standard dentures?
 Ask yourself these questions:

 It can range in price, for a single implant the price can be from $900 to up to $2000.
 That is just the cost for the implant or tooth root replacement itself.

 The tooth root usually is not completed until a tooth or bridge or denture is connected to it to replace the top part of the tooth or teeth that is missing.
-This is where the pricing is effected and can range in cost as well.
+This is where the pricing is affected and can range in cost as well.

 For example, for a single tooth to be replaced, which would be the implant and the tooth (which is called the abutment and crown), the total price can range from about $3000 to $5000.
 This would be about $900 to $2000 for the implant and then $1100 to $3000 for the abutment and crown that attach to the implant.
 So technically a single tooth when replaced is actually composed of three parts: the implant, the abutment, and the crown.

 Whether you need complete dentures or only a partial, cosmetic dentist Dr. Patel can help you get back to the lifestyle you enjoy.
-If you’re interested in the world-class cosmetic & general dentistry performed in Dr. Patel’s Austin dental office, please schedule a complimentary consultation with Dr. Patel today 512-263-8337
+If you’re interested in the world-class cosmetic & general dentistry performed in Dr. Patel’s Austin dental office 78734, please schedule a complimentary consultation with Dr. Patel today 512-263-8337